erfangolpour/KIRAL/README.md

 # KIRAL
 KIRAL is a fast and efficient tool for aligning sequencing reads to a database of over 1600 Killer Immunoglobulin-like Receptor (KIR) allele sequences.
-Designed for genomic research and immunological studies, KIRAl provides powerful options for aligning reads, selecting alignment methods, and generating detailed reports.
+Designed for genomic research and immunological studies, KIRAL provides powerful options for aligning reads, selecting alignment methods, and generating detailed reports.

 ## Features
 - **Multiple Alignment Methods**: Choose between `naive`, `regional`, and `categorical` alignment strategies to suit your analysis.